appvoid/gpt-edge/README.md

 # gpt-edge
 This is a repo that makes Large Language Models available for everyone who would like to experiment with this new emergent technology.
 If you have used realesrgan-vulkan binaries you will love this project!
 Currently supporting Windows 10.
+Releases are made with the following criteria:<br>
+- Popularity
+- Usefulness
+- Size
+If the model is too big, the one with least size is used, if the biggest of the family is less than 4 GB, it will be released as the default.
+Bigger sizes on models tends to perform pretty slow on consumer machines hence it would break the purpose of this repo.

 ### Available binaries